Honda CR-V SUV - Interior & comfort

 Another gripe is the Honda’s sat nav – a dated Garmin system that can’t match the clear and easy-to-use system in rivals like the Volkswagen Tiguan.
 Thankfully, Apple CarPlay and Android Auto are standard on SE and above, so you don’t have to rely on Honda’s in-built navigation system.

-There are five trim levels to choose from, starting with entry-level S and moving up through SE, SR and finally EX.
+There are five quite a few trim levels to choose from, starting with entry-level S and moving up through SE, SR and finally EX.
+Meanwhile, Sport Line introduces a more assertive look to the CR-V range.
 All models get parking sensors, a rear-view camera and the Honda Sensing suite of safety kit, which includes collision-mitigation braking, forward collision warning, lane-keeping assistance, lane-departure warning, road-departure mitigation, adaptive cruise control and traffic-sign recognition.
 All models get part-digital dials, too.

 The SR has smart entry and start, a leather interior, front heated seats, active cornering lights, blind-spot monitoring and cross traffic monitoring, while the range-topping EX gets a heated steering wheel, head-up display, hands-free powered tailgate, heated rear seats, a panoramic sunroof and wireless smartphone charging.